spectrocloud/librarium/content/docs/06-integrations/00-frp.md

 ## FIPS Support

-Starting with version 1.3.0, the Spectro Proxy pack is compiled using FIPS approved libraries and components.
+Starting with version 1.3.0, the Spectro Proxy pack is compiled using FIPS-approved libraries and components.
 Previous versions of the Spectro Proxy pack are not FIPS compiled and are not considered FIPS compliant.

 # Versions Supported